kovidgoyal/calibre/manual/faq.rst

 Use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <http://www.mobileread.com/forums/showthread.php?t=118559>`_.

-This method only works on Windows Vista and higher, and OS X upto 10.8.
+This method only works on Windows Vista and higher, and OS X up to 10.8.
 Linux is not supported (iTunes is not available in linux) and OS X newer than 10.8 is not supported, as Apple removed the facility to use iTunes to manage books, replacing it with iBooks.